If your child loves dinosaurs, this is a science experiment that is sure to WOW them!

 You want the smushed fossil round to be thick enough to see the dinosaur imprint.
 My fossil rounds were probably close to an inch thick.

-Get your preschooler involved: This step was my daughter’s favorite!
+Get your child involved: This step was my daughter’s favorite!
 I created the ball for her and let her smush it onto the cookie sheet.
 I did have to re-mold the rounds a little.

 Step 6: Bake at 250F for about 1.5 hours